 Copy each month’s downloaded transactions spreadsheet into the income statement template.
 Assign each transaction to an account category and enter the totals of each into the Monthly worksheet of the income statement template.

 Step 4: Add expenses that didn’t go through the bank statement

 If you paid cash or used a personal card, then add those transactions manually.

 To make things easy, always use your business bank account and/or credit card to pay for everything business related.
 Use your personal bank account to pay for your personal and home operating expenses.

 Step 5: Income statement (a.k.a.
 Profit and Loss)

-You have sorted (or coded) every transaction for the tax year.
-Now it’s time to add them up and prepare your income statement.
-True North’s income statement template is a very simple worksheet that helps you sort out the money you make and the money you spend.
+Once you have sorted (or coded) each transaction for the current tax year, you’re ready to add those values up and prepare your income statement.
+Using True North’s income statement template is an easy and straightforward way to determine what money you make and what money you spend.

-Add all of your sales invoices for each month in the Monthly tab.
-Then fill out the expense accounts totals.
-To see year-to-date amounts, refer to the annual tab.
-You can see your net income (revenue minus expenses).
-Your net income is your profit and what you are taxed on.
+Under the Monthly tab, add all of your sales invoices for each month.
+Then, fill out the expense accounts totals.
+You can see year-to-date amounts by referring to the annual tab and you can check your net income, which is your profit and what you’re taxed on.